AlvarArias/Ency-App-/README.md

 - The user need to has access to the customers datababase.
 - The app needs to have a preview of the PDF document and then provide the option to export it.
 - The PDF file needs to be shareable with other apps (such as Gmail, a printer, etc).
-- The proposal data needs to be saved on the memory device..
+- The proposal data needs to be saved on the memory device.

 <br>